 Third Year Rotations

 Third year rotations are available with all attending physicians in the practice.
-Southern Colorado Family Medicine in association with Rocky Vista University offers third year rotations to third year osteopathic students at The University School of Osteopathic Medicine who are interested in Family Medicine.
+Southern Colorado Family Medicine offers third year rotations to third year osteopathic students who are interested in Family Medicine.

 Fourth Year Rotations